mvolkmann/blog/src/prolog.md

 ## Syntax

-Prolog programs are composed of facts, rules, and questions.
+Prolog programs are composed of facts, rules, and queries.
 All of these are terminated by a period.

 ### Facts